- What Is It?

-- The definition of a phobia is the unrelenting fear of a situation, activity, or thing that causes one to want to avoid it.
+- The definition of a phobia is the persistent fear of a situation, activity, or thing that causes one to want to avoid it.

-- Although phobias are largely underreported, the number of people who suffer from phobias is estimated at more than 6 million people in the United States.
+- Although phobias often go underreported, the statistics for people who have phobias are thought to be more than 6 million people in the United States.

 - The average age that phobias begin is about 10 years of age.

-- Women tend to be twice as likely to suffer from a phobia compared to men.
+- Women tend to be twice as likely to develop a phobia compared to men.

-- While there are nearly as many phobias as there are situations, the most common kinds of phobias include social phobia, agoraphobia, claustrophobia, coulrophobia, aerophobia, zoophobia, arachnophobia, dentophobia, aichmophobia, ophidiophobia, acrophobia, mysophobia, and a fear of blood.
+- While there are almost as many phobias as there are situations, the most common kinds of phobias include social phobia, agoraphobia, claustrophobia, coulrophobia, aerophobia, zoophobia, arachnophobia, dentophobia, aichmophobia, ophidiophobia, acrophobia, mysophobia, and hemophobia.

-- If left untreated, a phobia may worsen to the point where the person's life is seriously affected by the phobia and by attempts to avoid or conceal it, leading to problems with personal health, friends and family, failures in school, and/or lost jobs while struggling to cope.
+- If not treated, a phobia may worsen to the point where the person's life is seriously impacted by the phobia and by attempts to avoid or hide it, resulting in problems with physical health, friends and family, failure in school, and/or lost jobs while struggling to cope.

 - Phobias tend to run in families, can be influenced by culture and parenting style, and can be triggered by life events.

-- Phobia sufferers have been found to be more likely to manage stress by avoiding the stressful situation and by having difficulty minimizing the intensity of the fearful situation.
+- People with phobias seem to be more likely to deal with stress by avoiding the trigger for the stress and have trouble minimizing the severity of the fearful situation.

 - Symptoms of phobias often involve panic attacks.

-- Assessment of phobias often includes questions by a trained professional that explore the symptoms being experienced, a medical interview, and a physical examination.
+- The evaluation of phobias often includes questions by a health-care professional that explore the symptoms that are occurring, a medical interview, and a physical examination.

-- Phobias are often treated using desensitization, cognitive behavioral therapy, and/or medications.
+- The treatment of phobias often includes the use of desensitization, cognitive behavioral therapy, and/or medications.

 - Phobia sufferers sometimes cope with their fears by talking about it, refraining from avoiding situations they find stressful, visualization, and making positive self-statements.